RoelBrouwer/continuousresource/README.md

 #### CPLEX
 1. Obtain a copy of [IBM's ILOG CPLEX Optimization Studio](https://www.ibm.com/products/ilog-cplex-optimization-studio).
 At the time of writing, v12.10.0 is the most recent version.
 2. The installation wizard will tell you what to do to expose the CPLEX Python API.
-If not, follow [this guide](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.10.0/ilog.odms.cplex.help/CPLEX/GettingStarted/topics/set_up/Python_setup.html).
+If not, follow [the CPLEX Python setup guide](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.10.0/ilog.odms.cplex.help/CPLEX/GettingStarted/topics/set_up/Python_setup.html).

 #### Gurobi
 1. Obtain a copy of [Gurobi Optimizer](https://www.gurobi.com/downloads/).
 At the time of writing, v9.0.2 is the most recent version.
 2. After installation, the Python API of Gurobi should be ready for use.
     - If you start a "fresh" [conda](https://docs.conda.io/) environment, be aware that the current version of `gurobi` requires your Python version to be `<3.8`.
     - You can get around this by manually setting up the `gurobi` package from the source of you Gurobi Optimizer copy.
-See [this community question](https://support.gurobi.com/hc/en-us/community/posts/360059881591-Gurobi-with-python-version-3-8) and its answers (in particular [this one](https://support.gurobi.com/hc/en-us/community/posts/360059881591/comments/360012744731)) for more details.
+See [this community question on using Gurobi with higher Python versions](https://support.gurobi.com/hc/en-us/community/posts/360059881591-Gurobi-with-python-version-3-8) and its answers (in particular [this one](https://support.gurobi.com/hc/en-us/community/posts/360059881591/comments/360012744731)) for more details.

 ### Installation

 It is recommended that you use [conda](https://docs.conda.io/) to manage your environment.
 If you choose to configure your environment manually, be sure to install the dependencies listed in the appropriate `.yml` files, and ignore steps 1 and 4.

-1. Install conda by following the instructions on [this page](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+1. Install conda by following the [installation instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 2. Clone this git repository into a directory on your local system.

 with HTTPS: